geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Like her’s my vesture, and like her’s my tale —<br>
 A royal suitor, and a ravish’d Veil.

-"O'er the blue regions of the restless main,
-Fresh lakes and streams, extends Marino's reign;
-This prince, by martial force, and manly grace,
-More than by rank distinguish'd o'er his race;
-To Love's high sway an early homage paid,

-And bow'd the vassal of an ocean maid;
-Fair as the fairest forms of Grecian art,
-Her beauteous frame conceal'd a canker'd heart;
-In vain he loved, by turns the artful dame
-Fed with false hopes, or check'd the rising flame,
-And when he urg'd to fix the nuptial morn,
-Now smil'd, now blush'd, now frown'd in seeming scorn;
-And now, desponding, feign'd to doubt her power,
-That love should last beyond her bridal hour,
-Yet said, if time his changeless faith should prove, She might relent, might yield her soul to love.

-" In vain Marino, to this heartless maid,
-Would prove the flame his every act display 'd,

-Whene'er he fought, the monarch's loaded car

-Bore to Lymnoria's feet the spoils of war;

-Of rich or rare, that flatters pomp or pride,

-Whate'er she vvish'd, his liberal hand supplied;

-'Till many a year in fruitless homage past,

-From his long dream Marino waked at last;

-Of all her acts he saw the secret spring,

-Who ruled the kingdom while she ruled the king,

-And vow'd, in sudden anger and disdain,

-No sea-born maid should o'er the Ocean reign,

-Then bade his slaves, of mortal lineage, find

-A maid in person faultless and in mind.

-His slaves, obedient, watch on every shore,

-Dart up the streams, and various lands explore,

-Commissioned, when the maid they view, to steal

-Her scarf, her girdle, or pellucid veil,

-Which by his hand, with secret rites imbrued,

-In streams that flow beneath the briny flood,

-Twelve moons expired, would act with magic power,
+“O’er the blue regions of the restless main,<br>
+Fresh lakes and streams, extends Marino’s reign;<br>
+This prince, by martial force, and manly grace,<br>
+More than by rank distinguish’d o’er his race;<br>
+To Love’s high sway an early homage paid,<br>
+And bow’d the vassal of an ocean maid;<br>
+Fair as the fairest forms of Grecian art,<br>
+Her beauteous frame conceal’d a canker’d heart;<br>
+In vain he loved, by turns the artful dame<br>
+Fed with false hopes, or check’d the rising flame,<br>
+And when he urg’d to fix the nuptial morn,<br>
+Now smil’d, now blush’d, now frown’d in seeming scorn;<br>
+And now, desponding, feign’d to doubt her power,<br>
+That love should last beyond her bridal hour,<br>
+Yet said, if time his changeless faith should prove,<br>
+She might relent, might yield her soul to love.

+“In vain Marino, to this heartless maid,<br>
+Would prove the flame his every act display’d,<br>
+Whene’er he fought, the monarch’s loaded car<br>
+Bore to Lymnoria’s feet the spoils of war;<br>
+Of rich or rare, that flatters pomp or pride,<br>
+Whate’er she wish’d, his liberal hand supplied;<br>
+’Till many a year in fruitless homage past,<br>
+From his long dream Marino waked at last;<br>
+Of all her acts he saw the secret spring,<br>
+Who ruled the kingdom while she ruled the king,<br>
+And vow’d, in sudden anger and disdain,<br>
+No sea-born maid should o’er the Ocean reign,<br>
+Then bade his slaves, of mortal lineage, find<br>
+A maid in person faultless and in mind.<br>
+His slaves, obedient, watch on every shore,<br>
+Dart up the streams, and various lands explore,<br>
+Commissioned, when the maid they view, to steal<br>
+Her scarf, her girdle, or pellucid veil,<br>
+Which by his hand, with secret rites imbrued,<br>
+In streams that flow beneath the briny flood,<br>
+Twelve moons expired, would act with magic power,<br>
 And draw the virgin to his coral bower.

-" Once, in sweet converse with a knight, I stray 'd Thro' the close windings of a woody glade,

-Our hearts by tenderest friendship were allied,

-And some few weeks had made me Alfred's bride:

-At length with novel charms expands the scene,

-The wood retiring left a narrow green;

-On either side, with various verdure crowned,

-Nor yet by summer's sultry suns embrowned,

-Tall hills arise, and thro' the dell below

-A crystal river's winding waters flow,

-Its banks with flowers adorn'd, and o'er it flung

-Its graceful boughs the pendant willow hung.

-Charm'd with the scene, beneath the grateful shade,

-To cheat the noontide hour, awhile we staid;

-The youth was skill'd in vegetable lore,

-I ask'd the history of a little flower,

-Graceful its form, and bright its lilac hue,

-And like the crane's long beak its ripening pistil grew;*

-The study pleas'd, and from the river's side,

-Innumerous flowers our various theme supplied,

-The white ranunculus, and iris gay,

-The yellow caltha, on the morn of May

-That to their homes the cheerful peasants bring,

-And strew around, in honour of the spring;

-* The geranium pratense, or blue geranium, which grows in meadows, and by the banks of streams; a very beautiful and elegant plant.

-The hyacinth, the violet's purple dye,

-Aud myosotis blue, with golden eye,

-Which oft the German youth, in graceful knot,

-Bears to his love, and sighs ' Forget me not.'*

-At length diverging, Nature's course we trace,

-From the first embryo, till the plant decays;

-How from the germ the leafy stems ascend,

-And deep in earth the fibrous roots extend;

-How leaves would issue from the inverted root,

-And the green stems in rigid fibres shoot;f

-How from pure water, given the powers to share,

-Of vivifying heat, and light, and air,

-The leaves their vivid green, the flowers assume

-Their balmy fragrance, and their various bloom;

-* The myosotis, or scorpion grass, is a beautiful plant which grows abun- dantly by the side of running waters.
-It has a small blue flower, with a golden eye in the centre, and is a great favourite with the Germans, who call it " Forget me not."
+“Once, in sweet converse with a knight, I stray’d<br>
+Thro’ the close windings of a woody glade,<br>
+Our hearts by tenderest friendship were allied,<br>
+And some few weeks had made me Alfred’s bride:<br>
+At length with novel charms expands the scene,<br>
+The wood retiring left a narrow green;<br>
+On either side, with various verdure crowned,<br>
+Nor yet by summer’s sultry suns embrowned,<br>
+Tall hills arise, and thro’ the dell below<br>
+A crystal river’s winding waters flow,<br>
+Its banks with flowers adorn’d, and o’er it flung<br>
+Its graceful boughs the pendant willow hung.<br>
+Charm’d with the scene, beneath the grateful shade,<br>
+To cheat the noontide hour, awhile we staid;<br>
+The youth was skill’d in vegetable lore,<br>
+I ask’d the history of a little flower,<br>
+Graceful its form, and bright its lilac hue,<br>
+And like the crane’s long beak its ripening pistil grew;[^6]<br>
+The study pleas’d, and from the river’s side,<br>
+Innumerous flowers our various theme supplied,<br>
+The white ranunculus, and iris gay,<br>
+The yellow caltha, on the morn of May<br>
+That to their homes the cheerful peasants bring,<br>
+And strew around, in honour of the spring;<br>

+[^6]: The *geranium pratense*, or blue geranium, which grows in meadows, and by the banks of streams; a very beautiful and elegant plant.

+The hyacinth, the violet’s purple dye,<br>
+Aud myosotis blue, with golden eye,<br>
+Which oft the German youth, in graceful knot,<br>
+Bears to his love, and sighs ‘ Forget me not.’[^7]<br>
+At length diverging, Nature’s course we trace,<br>
+From the first embryo, till the plant decays;<br>
+How from the germ the leafy stems ascend,<br>
+And deep in earth the fibrous roots extend;<br>
+How leaves would issue from the inverted root,<br>
+And the green stems in rigid fibres shoot;[^8]<br>
+How from pure water, given the powers to share,<br>
+Of vivifying heat, and light, and air,<br>
+The leaves their vivid green, the flowers assume<br>
+Their balmy fragrance, and their various bloom;<br>

+[^7] The myosotis, or scorpion grass, is a beautiful plant which grows abundantly by the side of running waters.
+It has a small blue flower, with agolden eye in the centre, and is a great favourite with the Germans, who call it *“Forget me not*.”
 These flowers, or their enamelled resemblance, are frequently interchanged as tokens of regard.
-The " Forget me not" of the Germans is by some believed to be the veronica chamaedrys, which is also a beautiful blue flower.
+The *“Forget me not”* of the Germans is by some believed to be the veronica chamaedrys, which is also a beautiful blue flower.

-t If a plant be taken out of the ground and inverted, its parts also invert

-their functions.
-What was formerly the root becomes green, and leaves and

-flowers shoot out in the place of fibres.
-The inverted stem on the contrary

-grows rigid, and soon assumes the appearance and the functions of the root.

-Lectures delivered at the Royal Institution,

-by Dr. now Sir James Edward Smith.
+[^8]: If a plant be taken out of the ground and inverted, its parts also invert their functions.
+What was formerly the root becomes green, and leaves and flowers shoot out in the place of fibres.
+The inverted stem on the contrary grows rigid, and soon assumes the appearance and the functions of the root. — *Lectures delivered at the Royal Institution, by Dr. now Sir James Edward Smith*.

-Its precious gum mimosa plenteous pours,
+Its precious gum mimosa plenteous pours,<br>
 The camphor tree secretes its spicy stores;*
 How the same soils, in equal luxury, feed

 The plant medicinal, and poisonous weed;